isabella232/journeys.en/help/using/building-journeys/journeyproperty.md

 ---
-title: The journey's properties
+title: changing properties
-description: Learn about the journey's properties
+description: Learn on how to change properties
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat